hilch/brwatch/README.md

 It runs on Microsoft Windows and enables you to list, watch and change process variables, start and stop task, search and reboot CPUs, change IP-settings.
 Additionaly it logs PV values to CSV- Files.

-It makes heavily use of PVI ('process visualisation interface') package from [B&amp;R].
+It makes heavy use of PVI ('process visualisation interface') package from [B&amp;R].

 ![Screenshot 1](https://github.com/hilch/brwatch/blob/master/screenshot1.PNG)
 ![Screenshot 2](https://github.com/hilch/brwatch/blob/master/screenshot2.PNG)